cbarkinozer/Flutter/README.md

 A stack structure puts screens on top of each other.
 So when you go to the location screen there is a home screen at the back.
 When you go to the home screen the location screen is removed.

+## Deprecated
+FlatButton is deprecated instead use TextButton.
+RaisedButton is deprecated instead use ElevatedButton.